 Click Here for tab for Beat It by Michael Jackson

-There are a lot of good things to say about this riff, aside from being catchy it makes great use of slides, some key pauses to add groove, and even some dotted 8th notes to add a little rhythmic intrigue.
-On top of all of that, it’s easy to play too!
+There are a lot of good things to say about this riff.
+Aside from being catchy, it makes great use of slides, some key pauses to add groove, and even some dotted 8th notes to add a little rhythmic intrigue.
+On top of all that, it’s easy to play!
 This is a perfect example of a great riff that ticks all of the boxes.

 Breaking the Law by Judas Priest